jsebrien/cassandra-tests/README.md

 Use cases
 -------

-Store collections and maps in column families in cql3 using the Datastax Java Api.
+- Store collections and maps in column families in cql3 using the Datastax Java Api.
+- Bulk insert using bound statements in cql3 using the Datastax Java Api.